LiamJCates/Programming-Notes/C++/Types&Values/Classes/CopyMove.md

 This result is bad, but even worse things happen when those object start destructing.
 When one of the objects is destructed, the memory will be freed.
 When the remaining object tries to use that freed memory undefined behavior occurs.
 At some point, this remaining object will be destructed and free the memory location again, resulting in what is commonly called a double free.

+NOTE
-N O T E Like its nefarious cousin the use after free, the double free can result in subtle and hard-to-diagnose bugs that manifest only very infrequently.
+Like its nefarious cousin the use after free, the double free can result in subtle and hard-to-diagnose bugs that manifest only very infrequently.
 A double free occurs when you deallocate an object twice.
 Recall that once you’ve deallocated an object, its storage lifetime ends.
 This memory is now in an undefined state, and if you destruct an object that’s already been destructed, you’ve got undefined behavior.
 In certain situations, this can cause serious security vulnerabilities.

 Copy Constructor